wangziqi2013/wangziqi2013.github.io/_posts/2020-12-14-store-atomicity.markdown

 the store has been globally visible, then the above two cases will never occur, since all operations are ordered by the real-time order they invoke coherence.

+To address this issue, the paper proposes that the commit of the second load should be delayed until the store is inserted into the L1 cache.